Skip to main content

 • Step 2: You will be added to a Progressing Past Probation (P3) MyLearningSpace course.

 • Step 3: Find your resources.
-Watch the P3 Program Overview webinar on MyLearningSpace to find out more details about the program, what resources are available to you, and the incentives of completing the program such as having an extra semester to clear probation.
+Watch the P3 Program Overview webinar on MyLearningSpace to find out more details about the program and what resources are available to you.

 • Step 4: Complete reflection activities.
 These will help you achieve your own academic success.

-• Connect with the Student Wellness Centres, Career Centre, financial wellness and campus partners/supports as needed to help you achieve your academic potential.
+• Connect with the Student Wellness Centre, Career Centre, financial wellness and campus partners/supports as needed to help you achieve your academic potential.

 Tips for Registration When on Probation